robbishop/resty-auth0/README.md

 }
 ```

 Add the config/site.conf into nginx, by copy or by symlink.
-The remaining files are found using the environment variable based on the environment variable AUTH0_BASE_DIR which refers to the root of this repository.
+The remaining files are found using the environment variable AUTH0_BASE_DIR which refers to the root of this repository.
 The following snippet shows how this environment variable is used
 ```
 init_by_lua_block {
    auth0BaseDir = os.getenv("AUTH0_BASE_DIR")